MikeTaylor/speculations/workflow/folio-workflow-engine.md

 * 1.2 (6 October 2017): turn "see also"s into Appendix B.
 * 1.3 (10 October 2017): add some more links to Appendix B, fix some typos.
 * 1.4 (12 December 2017): add Appendix C on relevant standards
+* 1.5 (25 January 2018): add links to INTFOLIO-11 and Heikki's design notes.

 Contents